Linux Mint: Features

 Linux Mint primarily uses free and open-source software.
 Before version 18, some proprietary software, such as device drivers, Adobe Flash Player and codecs for MP3 and DVD-Video playback, were bundled with the OS.
 Starting with version 18, the installer provides an option to install third-party, proprietary software.

-Linux Mint comes bundled with a wide range of application software, including LibreOffice, Firefox, Thunderbird, HexChat, Pidgin, Transmission, and VLC media player.
+Linux Mint comes bundled with a wide range of application software, including LibreOffice, Firefox, Thunderbird, Transmission, and VLC media player.
 Additional programs can be downloaded using the package manager, adding a PPA, or adding a source to the sources file in the /etc/apt/ directory.
 Linux Mint allows networking ports to be closed using its firewall, with customized port selection available.
 The default Linux Mint desktop environments, Cinnamon and MATE, support many languages.
 Linux Mint can also run many programs designed for Microsoft Windows (such as Microsoft Office), using the Wine compatibility layer.

 Linux Mint is available with a number of desktop environments to choose from, including the default Cinnamon desktop, MATE and Xfce.
 Other desktop environments can be installed via APT, Synaptic, or via the custom Mint Software Manager.

 Linux Mint implements Mandatory Access Control with AppArmor to enhance security by default, and restricts the default network-facing processes.

 Linux Mint actively develops software for its operating system.
 Most of the development is done in Python and the source code is available on GitHub.